 Event Reflection: Gray Poehnell – Canadian Careers Expert February 7, 2020 Hosted by: DET and Raising Expectations (CFECFW) Date: 21 and 23 October 2019 Location: Melbourne and Ballarat Background Raising Expectations and the Department of Education and Training held two workshops in October last year for professionals working with young people in care with visiting Canadian careers expert, Gray Poehnell.
 The workshops focused on young people… Read full article

-Event Reflection: Co-design for Authentic Participation and Family-Centred Practice December 16, 2019 Dr Penny Hagen Hosted by: OPEN – Research to Practice Hub (CFECFW) Date: 19 November 2019 Location: CFECFW Background Dr. Penny Hagen is the Co-Design Lead at the Auckland Co-Design Lab.
-She assists organisations and teams to apply participatory and developmental approaches to… Read full article
+Event Reflection: Evidence and Innovation for Wellbeing in Complex Settings with Penny Hagen December 16, 2019 Dr. Penny Hagen (Auckland Co-Design Lab) and Angie Tangaere (The Southern Initiative) Hosted by: OPEN – Research to Practice Hub (CFECFW) Date: 20 November 2019 Location: Oaks on Market Background Dr. Penny Hagen is the Co-Design Lead at the Auckland Co-Design Lab.… Read full article